On positivity and semistability of vector bundles in finite and mixed characteristics: Variation of semistability of vector bundles

 Let us recall that for every maximal ideal $m\subset R$ the residue field $k=R/m$ is finite of characteristic $p>0$.
 Now we would like to relate various properties of $E$ to the behavior of its reductions modulo $p$.
 We pose a series of conjectures that should completely describe the behavior of strong semistability in mixed characteristic.
 The first conjecture is motivated by \cite{SB}, where it was proven in the rank $2$ case:

 \begin{Conjecture} Let $\Sigma^{nss}$ be the set of closed points $s\in S$ such that $\cE_s$ is not strongly slope semistable.
-If $\Sigma^{nss}$ is infinite then $\End E$ is a numerically flat vector bundle.
+If $\Sigma^{nss}$ is infinite \footnote{This assumption is tentative and works well only in the number field case.
+In general, it should probably be modified so that the set $\Sigma^{nss}$ is dense in S. (Unfortunately, in the published version this footnote was misplaced.)} then $\End E$ is a numerically flat vector bundle.
 Moreover, $\End E$ is not \'etale trivializable. \end{Conjecture}

 \begin{Lemma} If $\Sigma^{nss}$ is infinite then $\End E$ is not \'etale trivializable.
 In particular, Conjecture \ref{Conjecture-SB} is true in the curve case. \end{Lemma}

 \begin{proof} If $\End E$ is \'etale trivializable then $\End \cE$ is \'etale trivializable over $\cX _U$ for some open subset $U\subset S$.
 In particular, $\End {\cE}_s$, is strongly semistable for $s\in U$.
 We claim that $\cE_s$ is also strongly semistable.
 If $\cE_s$ is not strongly semistable then there exists some $n$ such that the $n$th Frobenius pull back of $\cE_s$ is destabilized by some subsheaf $E'$.
 But then and hence $E'\otimes (F^n)^* \cE^*_s$ destabilizes $(F^n)^*(\End {\cE}_s)$, a contradiction.
 This implies that $\Sigma^{nss}$ is contained in the set of closed points of $S-U$, and therefore $\Sigma^{nss}$ is finite.